Gaia3D/mago3d-doc/install/mago3D_Installation_Guide_En.md

 If a certificate is installed on the server
 Copy the certificate and place it in the `certs` path.

+### Windows Users Notice

+If you are using Docker Desktop on Windows, make sure the following is configured for volume mounts to work properly:

+1. **Docker Desktop Settings Check**
+   - Docker Desktop > Settings > Resources > File Sharing
+   - Ensure `C:\` drive is in the shared list
+   - Add it and Apply & Restart if not present

+2. **Using WSL2** (Recommended)
+   - Docker Desktop > Settings > General
+   - Check "Use the WSL 2 based engine"
+   - WSL2 improves file mount performance

+3. **Path Issue Resolution**
+   - Execute scripts from the `install` directory
+   - Ensure working directory is correct for relative paths (`./certs`) to be recognized

 ## 2. Create Docker Network
 Run the following command to create the Docker Network.